muztaas/Dox2/README.md

 ## Overview

 **Dox2** is a comprehensive PDF management application built with Python and Tkinter.
-It provides a modern, user-friendly interface with a pleasing light blue and white theme, similar to Adobe Acrobat DC.
+It provides a modern, user-friendly interface with a pleasing light blue and white theme.

 ## Features